We value all complaints as we believe it helps us find ways to improve our service delivery.

 After we have fully investigated your complaint, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Publci Services Ombudsman (SPSO) to look at it.

 SPSO cannot normally look at:

 - A complaint that has not completed our complaints procedure

 - Events that happened or that you became aware of, more than a year ago

 - A matter that has been or is being considered in court

 Freepost SPSO (no need for a stamp) or

 If you are a tenant of a registered social landlord (RSL), such as a housing association or co-operative, or if you are a council tenant, you can report a significant performance failure (SPF) to the Scottish Housing Regulator (SHR).

 A group of tenants or an individual acting on behalf of tenants, such as a representative of a registered tenants’ organisation, can also report an SPF to them.

-Please download the SHR’s leaflet ‘Significant Performance Failures – information for tenants of social landlords’ to find out how to report a SPF.
+Please download the SHR’s Leaflet ‘Significant Performance Failures – information for tenants of social landlords’ to find out how to report a SPF.
 You can also download the SHR's Complaints Leaflet on how SHR expects landlords to handle complaints that are not considered significant performance failures.